-Funding List - Fiscal Year 2015
+Funding List - Fiscal Year 2017

 View a list of previously funded projects.

-AHA!, New Bedford
+AHA!
+New Bedford, New Bedford

 Night, as a citywide programming platform for the creative economy; to build a cultural marketplace in New Bedford for a 24/7

-the economic impact of AHA! into a downtown Cultural District and an arts, culture, and tourism agenda sustained by the
+economic impact of AHA! into the Seaport Cultural District; and to support the arts, culture, and tourism agenda sustained by the

-Arts Foundation of Cape Cod, Hyannis
+Arts Foundation of Cape Cod, Barnstable